DH, half-asleep: “Who’s calling this early?” Me, also half-asleep: “I dunno. I’ll get it…. Hello?”

 - “Say tenkyoo.”

 - “It’s yo bus-day.
-You know, i’m da one did all da wuk bringing you into dis wuld, so you should be tenking me dis day ebery year.”
+You know, i’m da one doing all da work so you can be born, so you should tenking me ebery year.”
 (Well, ok then.)

 - “Thanks, Mom.
 Thanks for my birth-day.”